cncs-fit/mio_rnn/README.md

 # mio_rnn
-codes for the paper entitled "Emergence of Functionally Differentiated Structures via Mutual Information Optimization in RNNs"
+codes for the paper entitled "Emergence of Functionally Differentiated Structures via Mutual Information Optimization in Recurrent Neural Networks"

 The arxiv link is https://arxiv.org/abs/????